Bonds issued at denominations under the par value of $1000

+Baby Bonds, as the name suggests, are low-value bonds that come with a smaller par value than traditional bonds.
 These are issued at denominations under the par value of $1000 and are to attract investors who can not invest in larger denominations.
 These bonds are issued at a discount, and investors cash them out during maturity.

-State and local governments such as municipalities and counties also issue baby bonds.
+State and local governments, such as municipalities and counties, also issue baby bonds.
 These are generally rated higher because of these entities’ taxation power.
 Thus, the credit and default risks are also lower.

-These bonds have a maturity of at least 5 to almost 50 years.
+Babyhave a maturity of at least 5 to almost 50 years.
 It is a (it gives the issuer a right to redeem the bond before maturity).
 The bond still has at least five years from the issue date.
 A significant amount of these is also known as "Zero-Coupon Bonds."

 This is because they do not pay an interest amount in the meantime and pay the redeeming amount during the maturity period.

 Companies that don't want to issue an extensive debt offering to the public may choose a baby bond offering.
 Also, they might want to get smaller investors interested who can't afford the common bonds.

-That's why theon these bonds is higher than usual (5-8%).
+That's why thebonds is higher than usual (5-8%).
 Although, baby bondholders get paid before equity owners (preferred equity shares are familiar stock owners) in the standard structure.

 The first Baby Bonds were first introduced in 1935 by the U.S. Government, which at the time was under the leadership of President Franklin D. Roosevelt.
 It was introduced to encourage the habit of savings among the citizens.

 For example, during World War I, bonds helped the government of the United States pays for the war expenses by issuing Liberty Bonds for as low as 25 cents.

 Bonds in 1935 were one of the first types of savings tools offered to the average investor.
 Bonds issued during that time were later known as A bonds, with B bonds released in 1936, C bonds in 1937 and 1938, and D bonds from 1938 to 1941.